Polestar 2 review

 But while the Model 3 is strutting around like a peacock with its whoopee-cushion seats, the Polestar 2 is eagle-like: cool, understated but with more than enough power in reserve to thrill should you need it too.

 If you’d missed it outside, Polestar’s ties with Volvo are more evident inside.
-The steering wheel and switches are shared, but the 2 does have its own unique feel and importantly the quality you come to expect from Volvo is very much intact.
-Here, the Polestar has Tesla beaten.
+The steering wheel and some switches are shared, but the 2 does have its own unique feel and importantly the quality you come to expect from Volvo is very much intact.
+Here, the Polestar has Tesla beaten – it feels like it’ll last longer.

 The star of the show is that iPad-like screen propped up against the dash.
-It controls everything from the stereo to the heating and the navigation.
+It controls everything from the stereo to the heating and the navigation and is nicer to use than Volvo’s system, with cleaner graphics.
 It’s snappy in operation and is easy to follow, although Apple CarPlay won’t be available until after the car’s launch, so it’s just Android Auto from now.

 Don't expect your Polestar 2 to come with gimmicks like a Tesla Model 3, it's cooler than that.
 It costs more, though, and has a shorter range.